Every owner wants to prolong their parrot’s life through lifestyle and diet, but veterinary check-ups and medical intervention will be required.

 How Often Do Parrots Go To The Vet?

 Parrots should be seen by an avian vet at least once a year.
-While this doesn’t seem very often, each examination should be thorough and extensive, including blood tests to detect any changes or issues, particularly organ function.
+While this doesn’t seem often, each examination should be thorough, including blood tests to detect any changes or issues, particularly surrounding organ function.

-The problem with parrots is that they are experts at hiding their health issues.
-This is a skill they developed in the wild, which, as described by the US National Library of Medicine, is a tendency amongst all prey animals.
-By the time symptoms present, parrots are usually very sick and in the advanced stages of their condition.
+The problem with parrots is that they’re good at hiding their health issues.
+According to the US National Library of Medicine, this skill developed in the wild, which happens with all prey animals.
+Parrots are usually very sick and in the advanced stages of a medical condition by the time symptoms present themselves.

 Do Parrots Need Vaccinations?